Reviews You Can Rely On

 The Best Axes for 2024

-If you're hunting for a splitting axe or camping hatchet, we swung 12 of the best to help you find the perfect fit.
-After researching over 40 compelling options, we bought the top contenders to test blade-to-blade.
+It's hard to know how well an axe will bite, split, and deliver force without swinging it, so we purchased 12 top contenders to test blade-to-blade.
 We cleared birch trees in Maine, split oak rounds into firewood, and stacked kindling for a long northern winter.
 Down south, we bucked up fallen locust logs and chopped down and limbed every invasive autumn olive tree we could find.
-It's hard to know how well an axe will bite, split, and deliver force without swinging it.
-So we did the hard work for you, testing their balance, precision, and ability to hold an edge in real-world conditions.
+We did the hard work for you, testing their balance, precision, and ability to hold an edge in real-world conditions.
 Whether you need a top-notch splitter, an excellent camp hatchet, or a new all-around favorite, we found a great option for you.

 Top 12 Axes - Test Results